redhat-developer/devspaces-demo/README.md

 - To run the application, run the command from the `Start Development mode (Hot reload + debug)` task.
 This runs a Maven goal that runs the Quarkus project in [Dev mode](https://quarkus.io/guides/getting-started#development-mode).
 - Verify that the application is running by clicking `Open` on the `Listening on port 8080` VS Code notification.

-This example shows that dependencies needed development (in this case, the PostgreSQL database) is available within the workspace pod by adding new components in the devfile.
+This example shows that dependencies needed for development (in this case, the PostgreSQL database) is available within the workspace pod by adding new components in the devfile.

 ## STEP 5 - Restricted network support (optional)